shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-nfts.md

     };
 ```

-To close the toast.
-We set the message to empty.
+To close the toast, we set the message to empty.

 ```jsx
     const closeMessage = () => {